Entropies, volumes, and Einstein metrics: Einstein metrics on four-manifolds

 In the case of equality $X$ must itself be hyperbolic, by the equality case of Theorem~\ref{t:GHT}.

 For maps to complex hyperbolic manifolds one uses the corresponding statement from~\cite{BCG}.
 Again $\lambda(X)^{4}\geq d\cdot\lambda (Y)^{4}$ and the hyperbolic metric on $Y$ is entropy-minimizing.
-Thus one only has to check the proportionality factors between the fourth power of the entropy and the Euler characteristic, and the weak form of~\eqref{eq:cx} follows.
+Thus one only has to check the proportionality factors between the fourth power of the entropy and the Euler characteristic, and the weak form of~(\ref{eq:cx}) follows.
 By Theorem~\ref{t:GHT} equality cannot occur in this case. \end{proof}

-It would be interesting to know whether~\eqref{eq:GHT} remains true if we replace the volume entropy $\lambda$ by the topological entropy $h$, cf.~\eqref{e:main}.
+It would be interesting to know whether~(\ref{eq:GHT}) remains true if we replace the volume entropy $\lambda$ by the topological entropy $h$, cf.~(\ref{e:main}).
 The results of Paternain and Petean~\cite{PPMRL,PP} are very suggestive in this regard.
-While the volume entropy can only be positive for manifolds with fundamantal groups of exponential growth, the topological entropy may be positive even for simply connected manifolds.
+While the volume entropy can only be positive for manifolds with fundamental groups of exponential growth, the topological entropy may be positive even for simply connected manifolds.
 Unlike the volume entropy, the topological entropy is not known to be homotopy invariant.
 Notice that we can definitely not replace $\lambda^{4}$ by a positive multiple of $\textrm{MinVol}$, because the $K3$ surface satisfies $\chi(K3)= \frac{3}{2}\vert\sigma(K3)\vert$, and has positive $\textrm{MinVol}$ as its Euler characteristic and signature are non-zero.
 We will show in the next section that the non-vanishing of the minimal volume depends in an essential way on the smooth structure.
 That the existence of an Einstein metric depends on the smooth structure was first shown in~\cite{K}.
+Recently Brunnbauer, Ishida and Su\'arez-Serrato~\cite{BIS} have constructed some interesting examples showing that the smooth obstructions to the existence of Einstein metrics are completely independent of those provided by Theorem~\ref{t:GHT}.